New Family Beginnings

 Phase III: Integration

 For some families, this phase signals the initiation of parenting time.
 Other families will have had some schedule of parenting time already in place.
 The type and frequency of access will vary according to a number of factors.
-Regardless of what the time looks like, the message sent to the child by the “out” parent is one of caring, interest, and purpose.
+Regardless of what the parenting time looks like, the message sent to the child by the “out” parent is one of caring, interest, and purpose.
 The message sent to the child by the “in” parent is one of support for the child’s relationship with each parent.

 Adorable Little Playing Doctor To A Teddy Bear Over White.
 Shot with the Canon 20D.